aryan-programmer/utils/README.md

 or the select_tto select a type if a condition evaluates to true.

-The iterator_addons.hheader file contains the classes rec_range paired with rec_iteratorwhich are best described and explained in this current video.
+The iterator_addons.hheader file contains the classes rec_range paired with rec_iteratorwhich are best described and explained in my youtube video channel.

 And the class iterator_pairto pair begin and end iterators such that iterator_pair::begin() returns the first iterator and iterator_pair::end() returns the second iterator.